Demographics of Nunavut: Communities with more than 1,000 people

-Visible minorities and Aboriginals
+Visible minorities and Indigenous peoples

 Language

 The 2016 Canadian census showed a population of 35,944.
 In terms of 'mother tongue', 34,960 people were reported as learned a single language first.
 The languages most commonly reported were:

 There were also 735 responses of both English and a 'non-official language' (mainly Inuktitut); 10 of both French and a 'non-official language; 25 of both English and French; and about 140 people who either did not respond to the question, or reported multiple non-official languages, or else gave some other unenumerated response.
 Only English and French were counted as official languages in the census.
 Figures shown are for the number of single language responses and the percentage of total single-language responses.

 Religion

 The dominant religion in Nunavut is Christianity; Catholicism, Anglicanism and Pentecostalism are highly prevalent.

 Migration

 Immigration

-The 2016 census counted a total of only about 920 immigrants in Nunavut, including about 185 from the Philippines, 80 from the United Kingdom, 60 from the United States, 35 from Zimbabwe and 30 each from India, Nigeria and Pakistan.
+The 2021 census reported that immigrants (individuals born outside Canada) comprise 1,165 persons or 3.2 percent of the total population of Nunavut.
+Five years prior, the 2016 census counted a total of only about 920 immigrants in Nunavut, including about 185 from the Philippines, 80 from the United Kingdom, 60 from the United States, 35 from Zimbabwe and 30 each from India, Nigeria and Pakistan.